psychemedia/sin-eater-resources/src/_second_controversy_pt_i.md

 ## Hartland's First Defence, The Times, October 14th, 1895

 Another week later, on Monday, October 14th, 1895, p4, E. Sidney Hartland was to respond in the pages of the *Times* to Mr. Thomas' original criticisms of September 18th, 1895.

+*Harland also penned a letter on Octor 14th, 1895, to The Academy, but it was not to appear in print there until November 11th, 1895.
+We will hold off discussing that letter until it appears in the publicly available chronology.*

 Since his earlier letter, he seems to have obtained copies of the arguments raised in the earlier controversy :

 ```{margin}
 Letter to the Editor, *The Times*, E. S. Hartland, Monday, October 14th, 1895